 Then, a few weeks ago while flipping through an old cookbook, I stumbled across a recipe for fettuccini Alfredo.
 It filled me with the sort of nostalgia and appreciation that another (arguably more sane) individual might reserve for his childhood teddy bear.
 It was time for Alfredo to find its place on my plate again.

-Pumpkin pasta sauce might seem like an odd interpretation of fettuccini Alfredo, but the two are more similar that you think.
+Pumpkin pasta sauce might seem like an odd interpretation of fettuccini Alfredo, but the two are more similar than you think.
 Like the Alfredo I once loved, pumpkin pasta sauce is delightfully creamy, comforting, and a joy to twirl around your fork.

 If you desire a stronger “pumpkin” taste, feel free to up the spices, as they are what makes the pumpkin flavor in the sauce most pronounced.
+(If you love pumpkin flavor, check out my list of healthy pumpkin recipes.)

 I DO insist that you keep the fresh sage.
 Its savory, earthy flavor adds depth to the pumpkin pasta sauce and brings it to life.
 Think of the sage as the final somethin’ somethin’ that makes this pumpkin pasta sauce taste all grown up.